A mission born out of despair and fueled by hope.

 The intent is that we will raise money for doctors and researchers looking for alternative treatments for Leukemia, scholarships for kids like Jordyn, and grants for families who find themselves devastated from a loss like ours.

 We know it is early and we know we aren’t ready for this... but we also know we need to do this and in doing so, it brings us a little closer to her.

 She is the driving force for why I have done everything I have done over the last 13 years and it is my intention to let her drive me for the rest of my life.
-She was my best friend.
-She was my whole world... and if I can’t physically be with her, I want to be as close as I can get.
+She is my best friend.
+She is my whole world... and if I can’t physically be with her, I want to be as close as I can get.